Bachelors of Science in Speech-Language Pathology

 Request INFORMATION

 One of our unique strengths is our faculty.
-We have eleven faculty members who teach a class of 20-25 students.
+We have nine faculty members who teach a class of 20-25 students.
 Our faculty have diverse backgrounds and expertise covering all of the area specific aspects of speech language disorders.
 Our faculty is known for their passion for our students and the field of Communication Disorders.

 Our clinic involvement and participation in the senior year is another unique quality to our program.
 Clinics provide the fieldwork hours needed for you to work as a Speech Language Pathologist Assistant (SLPA).
 You can begin working as an SLPA as soon as you have completed your BS degree.